holehouse-lab/idpseminars.github.io/_pages/about.md

 Lucia is a group leader at UNSAM University, Buenos Aires, Argentina.
 The Chemes lab studies IDP evolution and the role of protein disorder in cell signaling and pathogen hijack!

 Alex and Magnus will continue to be involved in advisory roles, alternative hosting responsibilities, and technical support.
-However, the scientific and practical aspects of IDPSeminars is now firmly in the hands of Jackie and Lucia!
+However, the scientific and practical aspects of IDP Seminars are now firmly in the hands of Jackie and Lucia!

 With that, we (Jackie and Lucia) are excited to announce our upcoming season of talks, which restarts on November 7th (three weeks!).